Senator Blake Johnson

 - Occupation: Farmer

-Senator Blake Johnson of Corning represents District 20, which includes Clay County and parts of Craighead, Greene, Lawrence and Randolph Counties.
+Senator Blake Johnson of Corning represents District 21, which includes all of Clay, Greene and Randolph Counties and the north east part of Lawrence County.
 He was elected to the Arkansas Senate in 2014 and took the oath of office on the first day of the 2015 legislative session.

-Senator Johnson sponsored legislation setting up a pilot program under which welfare recipients undergo testing for illegal drugs, in order to qualify for benefits.
+In past sessions, Senator Johnson sponsored legislation which requires welfare recipients to undergo testing for illegal drugs in order to qualify for benefits.
 He sponsored a change in how the wealth index is calculated for school facilities funding.
 He was the Senate sponsor of legislation creating the Arkansas Future Grant Program.

 Senator Johnson has sponsored “revolving door” legislation that requires legislators to wait at least two years after their retirement from the General Assembly before registering as a lobbyist.
-It also prohibits former legislators from working at an educational cooperative or local area agency on aging, until two years after they leave the legislature.
+The law prohibits former legislators from working at an educational cooperative or local area agency on aging until two years after they leave the legislature.
 He has co-sponsored major tax relief legislation, pro-life laws and legislation that reduces the fees for concealed carry permits.

-Throughout Senator Johnson time in the Senate he has sponsored several bills that effected public schools.
-The legislation added options for issuing a standard teaching license for nontraditional licensure programs, to change the number of professional development days required for teachers and to strengthen the law concerning background checks for public school teachers and employees.
+Senator Johnson has sponsored bills to create options for issuing a standard teaching license for nontraditional licensure programs, to limit the number of professional development days required for teachers and to strengthen background checks for public school teachers and employees.

 Senator Blake Johnson